wlads/reefpoints/source/posts/2013-10-01-design-patterns-composite-pattern.md

 to be completed in order to brew a cup of joe; each having multiple parts, taking differing amounts of time, requiring various numbers of steps, etc.

-This coffee making process can described pretty well with the *Composite* method pattern.
+Our coffee making process can be described by a basic example of the *Composite* method pattern.

 ## The Best Part of Waking Up is a Composite Pattern in Your Cup